BertiRean/hadoop-spark-cluster/README.md

 Shared repositories can be used to, for example, put the JAR executed with spark-submit inside.

 # To get access and run spark-submit commands inside the cluster
-Get the container Id.
-Type the following in a terminal:
+Get the container Id of master node.
 ```
 docker ps
 ```
-Type the following in a terminal:
+Type the following in a terminal to access container terminal:
 ```
 docker exec -it #container_id /bin/bash
 ```